sshniro/zap-docs/source/includes/welcome.md

 `http://zap/<format>/<component>/<operation>/<operation name>[/?<parameters>]`

 The format can be either `JSON`, `XML` or `HTML`.
-The operation can be either `view` or `action`. `view` is used to return information and `action` is used to control the ZAP.
+The operation can be either `view` or `action`.
+The `view` operation is used to return information and the `action` is used to control the ZAP.
 For example, view can be used to generated reports or retrive results and action can be used to start or stop the Spider.
 The components, operation names and parameters can all be discovered by browsing the [API Catalogue](#api_catalogue).